OlivierCC/spfx-custom-fields/README.md

 ![PropertyFieldDatePicker](./assets/PropertyFieldDatePicker.gif)

+### How to use this custom field in your project

 To use this custom field in your solution, follow these steps :

-1) Include in your solution the /controls directory with the PropertyFieldDatePicker.ts and PropertyFieldDatePickerHost.tsx files
+1) Include in your solution the /controls directory with the <addr>PropertyFieldDatePicker.ts</addr> and PropertyFieldDatePickerHost.tsx files

 2) In you web part file (for example MyWebPart.ts), import the custom field:
 ```javascript